shopinvader/odoo-shopinvader/shopinvader_product_variant_selector/readme/DESCRIPTION.rst

     size : 15, 16, 17, [18], 19, 20
     color : Green, (Red), [Yellow]

-Even if you select the color Yellow the size are now filetered because the second filter can not filter the first one.
+Even if you select the color Yellow the size are now filtered because the second filter cannot affect the first one.

 Step 3: Now you select the size 16